16 Cross-Selling Tips & Techniques for Retailers in 2022

 Adding a fear-of-missing-out element to your cross-sell items will make customers feel more motivated to buy.
 For loyalty programs, make sure that it’s as personalized as possible.
 Create structured opportunities where perks are based on buying patterns.
 Train your sales team well on loyalty offerings so they can use them effectively in their cross-selling efforts.

-Cross-Selling vs Upselling: Understanding the Difference
+Cross-selling vs Upselling: Understanding the Difference

 Cross-selling and upselling are often mistaken for the same, but they are entirely different sales management strategies.
 Both are used to increase the overall value of a customer purchase.
 However, upselling is where you suggest additional products or services directly related to the one being purchased, while cross-selling involves offering additional products or services that complement the existing purchase.
 An upsell would include a multiyear warranty for a purchased product or even a newer model of that product, whereas a cross-sell would be a separate product that could simply be used with the purchased product.